holoviz/holoviz/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the HoloViz Code of Conduct committee at [holoviz.conduct@gmail.com](mailto:holoviz.conduct@gmail.com), or by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfeb8zVV8ugTPJ33YFSm18K_eTSQRubb4Dn_iRYeu8uniCmSQ/viewform?usp=sf_link) which can be submitted anonymously.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the HoloViz Code of Conduct committee at [coc@holoviz.org](mailto:coc@holoviz.org), or by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfeb8zVV8ugTPJ33YFSm18K_eTSQRubb4Dn_iRYeu8uniCmSQ/viewform?usp=sf_link) which can be submitted anonymously and gets forwarded to coc@holoviz.org.
 Currently, the committee consists of:

 * Sophia Yang [@sophiamyang](https://github.com/sophiamyang/)
 * Marc Skov Madsen [@MarcSkovMadsen](https://github.com/MarcSkovMadsen)